 Dogpatch Arts Plaza (DAP) has transformed a dead-end street into an 8,000 square foot arts-focused public pedestrian plaza at 19th and Indiana Streets in San Francisco's Dogpatch neighborhood.
-Check out the full design plans here.

 The Arts Plaza celebrates Dogpatch's artistic spirit and its industrial heritage by creating a public outdoor "art gallery" for large-scale installations and performances.
 The Arts Plaza also serves as the starting point of an emerging "19th Street Green Corridor" that connects Esprit Park to the future Crane Cove Park at Pier 70.

 Another goal of the Arts Plaza is to create a "third place" where neighbors and visitors can gather to engage art, get a coffee, and build community.
 The "third place" is a concept defined by Ray Oldenburg in The Great Good Place: